High there?!

 A blood test can detect cannabis anywhere between 3 and 14 days after use, depending on how frequently the user partakes.
 Whereas a urine test can show up cannabis use for up to a month!

-In general when it comes to life insurance and drugs, the insurers are concerned with:
+In general, when it comes to life insurance and any type of recreational drugs, the insurers are concerned with:

-Whether you still enjoy getting baked or did so just a few times at college, the best way to shop for insurance is through an independent broker who deals with all 6 insurance companies.
+Whether you still enjoy getting baked or did so just a few times at college, the best way to shop for insurance is through a broker who deals with all 5 insurance companies.

-The issue around therapeutic use will come up more in future, but the underwriters generally look at the underlying condition more than the cannabis being used to treat it.
+The issue around therapeutic use will come up more in future, but the underwriters generally look at the underlying condition that the person is using cannabis to treat.

 But because this type of cannabis use is taken to be regular and ongoing, a price increase of +50% is normal, in line with moderate use.